byterubpay/byterub-site/_i18n/zh-cn/resources/user-guides/prove-payment.md

 #### GUI

-Alice can open her monero-wallet-gui and go to the history page to see her transaction detail:
+Alice can open her byterub-wallet-gui and go to the history page to see her transaction detail:

 ![History](png/prove-payment/history.png)